 Likewise, Silvano covers Lincoln’s “Not to Worry,” Jordan’s autobiographical “Ballad for Miles” and Bley’s humorous “Can’t Get My Motor to Start.”
 She concludes with Bessie Smith’s “Backwater Blues,” a song that defined Dinah Washington’s 1950s output.
 Did Silvano take too much of a chance here?
 Well, it doesn’t beat out either Smith or Washington’s version but it elongates the song into a pleasing six minutes of pleasure.

 Women’s Work: Live at Sweet Rhythm is the best of Silvano’s post-millennium albums.
 It presents a hardworking quartet making fine music so that whether in tribute or not, these eleven tracks present a well-developed and fun approach to a conceptual overlay.

 – Michael P. Gladstone, AllAboutJazz

-This album features all Original Songs and Lyrics from the pen of Judi Silvano.
-Her personal observations on Life and Love tell stories ranging from tender to spiritual to whimsical and hilarious.
-The empathy of her 2-guitar Zephyr band plus guest Joe Lovano brings this mature compilation of songs to life.
+This album, released on the Swiss label Unit Records, features all Original Songs and Lyrics from the pen of Judi Silvano.
+Her personal observations on Life and Love speak of experiences ranging from tender to spiritual to whimsical and hilarious.
+The empathy of her 2-guitar Zephyr Band ensemble plus Sax Master Joe Lovano on two tracks and in the booth as Co-Producer, brings this mature compilation of songs to life.